FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Salvi, Salvio, Salvia, Salvetti, Salvini, Salvinelli, Salvioli, Salvucci, Salvioni, Salvato, Salviato, Salvia and many more.

-Another 71 words (5 lines of text) are included under the topic Early Salvaggio Notables in all our PDF Extended History products.
+Another 42 words (3 lines of text) are included under the topic Early Salvaggio Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: